pvtl/docker-dev/README.md

-# A LAMP Local Development Environment for Docker
+# A LAMP Local Development Environment on Docker

+__An everyday local development environment for PHP Developers.__ At [Pivotal Agency](https://pivotal.agency), we've done a _buuunnnch_ of R&D to find the best local dev tools for our team.
+This is the result of our hard work.
+It's put to paces everyday by our team, we hope it can also help yours.

+---

 ## Intro 👋